Quick Page Navigation (Tap to Expand)

 What should I pack?

-A packing list will be sent to all students who have been accepted.
-You will need to bring your own snorkel gear, swim gear and other travel necessities.
-Don’t forget sunscreen!
+An itemized packing list will be sent to all students who have been accepted.
+Some items you will need to include are:

 When should I make my travel arrangements or buy pane tickets?

 You can make travel arrangements as soon as you are accepted in the program.
 You may choose to fly, drive, or use any other means of transportation to meet up with the group at the Miami airport.
-If you are buying a plane ticket, we recommend you get a refundable ticket or travel insurance in case travel plans need to be changed at the last minute (weather, sickness, cancelation, earth falls out of orbit… etc.).
+If you are buying a plane ticket, we recommend you get a refundable ticket or travel insurance in case travel plans need to be changed at the last minute (weather, sickness, cancelation… etc.).

 Do I need travel insurance?

 Travel insurance is not required.
-We encourage those flying to consider travel insurance in case travel plans need to be changed at the last minute (weather, sickness, cancelation, earth falls out of orbit… etc.) and your ticket is not refundable.
+We encourage those flying to consider travel insurance in case travel plans need to be changed at the last minute (weather, sickness, cancelation… etc.) and your ticket is not refundable.

 Program Fees & Related Costs